 theft of the contents of a building.
 Anything the business needs to

-function properly should be insured, including
+function properly should be insured, including leased equipment and

 items temporarily located at a job site.

 liability insurance protects against loss if business activities are

 interrupted by a natural disaster, such as a fire or flood.
 It